timluh98/FS-Webapp/docs/team-eval/contributions.md

 - Adaptation of `base.html` for login status
  - Dynamic display of Login/Logout/Register
  - Basic framework for additional pages
+- Reference: Copilot - Prompt: Can you provide an example of how to create `login.html` and `egister.html` pages for a Flask application, and how to adapt `base.html` to dynamically display Login/Logout/Register links based on user authentication status?

 ### October 24 - User Roles
 - Addition of "Customer" and "Supplier" roles
 - Integration into `base.html` and `register.html`
+- Reference: Copilot - Prompt: How can I implement role-based access control in a Flask application, specifically adding 'Customer' and 'Supplier' roles, and integrate this functionality into `base.html` and `register.html`?

 ### October 25 - Offer Functionality
 - "+ Motorcycle Part" button for Suppliers